Interview Questions On Packages In Java

 Ans: The package is a grouping mechanism in which related class files are grouped and made available to other applications and other parts of the same application.
 So, the package is a collection of related classes and interfaces.
 The package declaration should be the first statement in a Java class.

 Ans: A Java package is a naming context for classes and interfaces.
-A package is used to create a separate namespace for groups of classes and interfaces.
-Packages are also used to organize related classes and interfaces into a single API unit and to control accessibility to these classes and interfaces.
+It creates a separate namespace for groups of classes and interfaces, organizes related classes and interfaces into a single API unit, and controls accessibility to these classes and interfaces.

 What is the first keyword used in a Java application development?